Frequently Asked Questions

 Are you licensed?

 Yes, I am licensed in Vermont as a "Massage Therapist, Bodyworker, or Touch Professional", license no. 164.0000759.
 However, it is important to be aware of that there are currently no requirements for bodywork licensure in the state of Vermont.
 In most states, the requirement for licensure is the completion of a 650 hour certified massage therapy program, passage of the Massage & Bodywork Licensing Examination (MBLEx), and a criminal background check.
 I have met or surpassed all of these requirements.
-To date, I have completed over 1,000 hours of bodywork training and instruction, including a 750 hour certified massage therapy program.
+To date, I have completed nearly 1,000 hours of bodywork and movement training and instruction, including a 750 hour certified massage therapy program and a 200 hour certified yoga and meditation instructor program.
 I have passed the MBLEx and I am Board Certified.

 Board Certification in Therapeutic Massage and Bodywork (BCTMB®) is the highest credential within the massage and bodywork profession.
 Board Certification demonstrates advanced assessment and critical thinking abilities; and provides credibility to current and prospective clients.
 Board Certified status requires a certificant to pass a rigorous NCBTMB Board Certification Exam, as well as demonstrate greater critical thinking skills, pass a criminal background check, and agree to uphold NCBTMB's Standards of Practice and Code of Ethics.
 The 2021 Pass Rate for the BCETMB was 58.6%.